python/cpython/Doc/library/random.rst

 for cryptographic purposes.

-The functions supplied by this module are actually bound methods of a hidden instance of the :class:`random.Random` class.
-You can instantiate your own instances of :class:`Random` to get generators that don't share state.
+The functions supplied by this module are actually bound methods of a hidden instance of the :class:`random.Random` class, and thus share state – in particular, calls to :meth:`random.set_seed` anywhere in application code or any libraries will affect the sequence of random values produced by calls to `random.*` methods in the same process, which can lead to unexpected results You should consider instantiating your own instance or instances of :class:`Random` to get generators that don't share state.

 Class :class:`Random` can also be subclassed if you want to use a different basic generator of your own devising: in that case, override the :meth:`~Random.random`,